w3c/opentrack-cg/README.md

 ## Can I use it?

-Of course!
+Of course you can!
 Unless the piece of software or document listed in this repository has specified an explicit license, everything is under the [W3C Software and Document License](https://www.w3.org/Consortium/Legal/2015/copyright-software-and-document).
 This means that, by default, you have permission to copy, modify, and distribute OpenTrack works, with or without modification, for any purpose and without fee or royalty.

 ## How can I participate?